Odd Man Out: Plot

 Shell spots him dumping the now nearly unconscious fugitive.
-He goes to Catholic priest Father Tom, hoping for a financial reward.
+He goes to Catholic priest Father Tom, hoping for a reward.
 Kathleen arrives shortly afterward, looking for help.
 Father Tom persuades Shell to fetch Johnny.
 Upon returning home, Shell has to fend off another resident, the eccentric painter Lukey, who wants him to pose for a portrait again; an argument starts between them.
 Meanwhile, Johnny revives and stumbles into a local pub where he is recognised by the landlord, who quickly deposits Johnny in a snug where no one else will see him, with the intention of getting rid of him later.
-Shell and Lukey who separately have converged on the bar start a fight with each other.
-Fencie breaks it up, closes for the evening, and persuades Lukey to take Johnny away as compensation for the damage he caused the pub.
+Shell and Lukey, who have inadvertently converged at the bar, start a fight with each other.
+Fencie breaks it up, closes for the evening, and persuades Lukey to take Johnny away as compensation for the damage he has done to the pub.
 Lukey takes Johnny back to his studio to paint his portrait.
 Failed medical student Tober tends to Johnny's wound, and he flees.

 Kathleen slips away from Father Tom during the visit to the rectory by a police inspector hunting for Johnny.
 She arranges passage on a ship for Johnny and goes searching for him.
 Shell starts Johnny toward Father Tom's, and Johnny encounters Kathleen.
 She takes Johnny toward the ship but sees the police closing in.
-She draws a gun and fires twice.
-The police return fire killing them both.
+She draws a gun and fires twice forcing the police to return fire, killing them both.